Black Friday 2020 SSD deals: all the best early NVMe and SATA deals

 - 2TB – £278 from Amazon (down from £320)

-One of the fastest and best value external SSDs you can buy today, the Samsung T7 and its fingerprint sensor-enabled T7 Touch sibling are incredible buys at these prices – particularly the 500GB T7, which is an astonishingly low £60 right now.
-That’s £40 cheaper than its usual price, and £27 lower than its previous all-time low Prime Day deal.
+Unfortunately some great deals on the regular Samsung T7 have vanished into the void since their debut on Monday, but its fingerprint sensor-enabled T7 Touch sibling still has some strong discounts – particularly the 500GB T7 Touch, which is at a decent low of £75 right now.
+That’s £40 cheaper than its usual price, and £30 lower than its previous all-time low.
 It’s a great buy.

 Crucial X8 deals: